Code-Institute-Submissions/KevJohBer-Sweetkeebz-Type-Test_NovResub/README.md

 The live link can be found here: https://kevjohber.github.io/Sweetkeebz-Type-Test/
 ## Credits

-* Making the paragraph responsive and react to keypresses aswell as checking correct and incorrect input was taken from [Typing Speed Test Game in HTML CSS & JavaScript](https://www.youtube.com/watch?v=Hg80AjDNnJk)
+* The code to make the characters react to keypresses and timer was based on [Typing Speed Test Game in HTML CSS & JavaScript](https://www.youtube.com/watch?v=Hg80AjDNnJk)

 * The design was Inspired by [Monkeytype](https://monkeytype.com/)